PPL-IIITA/ppl-assignment-shyam49/README.md

   To generate Documentation for Q3 :

-                     Download the Doxyfile and type the command doxygen.
+                     Download the Doxyfile in same folder of the question with other classes and type the command doxygen.

 Compile/build Q4 using command-line :